unball/simulator_unity/README.md

 Running the simulator before starting the rosbridge server is not a problem, but the simulation won't start until the rosbridge suite has started.

+## ROS Message details

+All robot positions and their orientations, and the ball position are published on a single ROS message of type "unball/MeasurementSystemMessage", on the topic "measurement_system_topic".
+The message file can be viewed [here](https://github.com/unball/ieee-very-small/blob/master/software/msg/MeasurementSystemMessage.msg).

+Pausing and resuming the simulation publishes a message of type "unball/KeyboardMessage", on the topic "keyboard_topic".
+Pausing will send the char 'p' and resuming will sand the message 'r'.
+The message file can be viewed [here](https://github.com/unball/ieee-very-small/blob/master/software/msg/KeyboardMessage.msg).

+The robots can be controlled by an external application through ROS, by publishing messages of type "unball/StrategyMessage", on the topic "strategy_topic".
+The message file can be viewed [here](https://github.com/unball/ieee-very-small/blob/master/software/msg/StrategyMessage.msg).

 ## Measurement conventions

 1 Unity unit = 0.1 metres = 100 pixels